 LegPipeinit(legs[, qconj, sort, bunch]) Initialize self.
-LegPipe.bunch(args, kwargs) Convert to LegCharge and call LegCharge.
-Legripe.
-Dullen ('algs, 'kwalgs) bunch().
-Incline change cost and Return unique rows of self.charges.
-LegPipe.charge_sectors() LegPipe.conj() Return a shallow copy with opposite self.qconj.
+LegPipe.bunch(args, kwargs) Convert to LegCharge and call LegCharge. bunch().
+LegPipe.charge_sectors() Return unique rows of self.charges.
+LegPipe.conj() Return a shallow copy with opposite self.qconj.
 LegPipe.copy() Return a (shallow) copy of self.
 LegPipe.extend(extra) Return a new LegCharge, which extends self with futher charges.
-LegPipe.flip_charges_qconj() Return a copy with both negative qconj and charges .
-LegPipe.from_add_charge(legs[, chargeinfo]) Add the (independent) charges of two or more legs to get larger qnumber .
-LegPipe.from_change_charge(leg, charge, Remove a charge from a LegCharge. new_qmod) LegPipe.from_drop_charge(leg[, charge,]) Remove a charge from a LegCharge.
-LegPipe.from_hdf5(hdf5_loader, h5gr, subpath) Load instance from a HDF5 file.
-LegPipe.from_qdict(chargeinfo, qdict[, qconj]) Create a LegCharge from qdict form.
-LegPipe.from_qflat(chargeinfo, qflat[, qconj]) Create a LegCharge from qflat form.
-LegPipe.from_qind(chargeinfo, slices, charges) Just a wrapper around selfinit(), see class doc- string for parameters.
-LegPipe.from_trivial(ind_len[, chargeinfo, Create trivial (qnumber=0) LegCharge for given len of ]) indices ind_len.
-LegPipe.get_block_sizes() Return the sizes of the individual blocks.
-LegPipe.get_charge(qindex) Return charge self.charges[qindex] self.qconj for a given qindex.
-LegPipe.get_qindex(flat_index) Find qindex containing a flat index.
-LegPipe.get_qindex_of_charges(charges) Return the slice selecting the block for given charge val- ues.
-LegPipe.get_slice(qindex) Return slice selecting the block for a given qindex .
-LegPipe.is_blocked() Returns whether self is blocked, i.e. LegPipe.is_bunched() Checks whether bunch () would change something.
-LegPipe.is_sorted() Returns whether self.charges is sorted lexiographically. · · continues on next page
+LegPipe.flip_charges_qconj() Return a copy with both negative qconj and charges.
+LegPipe.from_add_charge(legs[, chargeinfo]) Add the (independent) charges of two or more legs to get larger qnumber.
+LegPipe.from_change_charge(leg, charge, Remove a charge from a LegCharge. new_qmod) LegPipe.from_drop_charge(leg[, charge,]) Remove a charge from a LegCharge. continues on post page